 Cedar is a financial engagement platform that combines expertise from the worlds of healthcare, tech, and design to provide patients with a medical billing and administrative experience that's modern, transparent, and convenient—keeping patients happy and businesses healthy.

-Cedar found itself facing both a great challenge and opportunity this year when the COVID-19 pandemic hit the United States, heavily impacting the healthcare startups home base of New York City.
+Cedar found itself facing both a great challenge and opportunity when the COVID-19 pandemic hit the United States, heavily impacting the healthcare startups home base of New York City.

 As Cedar’s team was quickly readjusting to working from home, healthcare providers—Cedar’s primary customers—were facing their own unique set of challenges.
 As these frontline workers were dealing with the difficult task of providing a great patient experience during unprecedented times, Cedar was quick to adapt to this new normal and provide its customers with tools and solutions to proactively communicate with patients, provide more flexible payment plans, and prolong billing cycles.